josefernandoferreiragomes/TrafficCaptureDemo/README.md

 ### 3.1 Create a New Collection

 1. Open **Bruno**
-2. Create a new collection named "Fiddler Demo"
+2. Create a new collection named "Traffic Capture Demo"

 ### 3.2 Configure Proxy Settings